Alpharama/DLforTimeSeries/README.md

 - Mean pooling is a strong baseline for patch aggregation.
 - Multi-scale patch representations improve results.
 - LoRA fine-tuning outperforms frozen encoders.

 ---

+## Experiments

+All experiments used in the project are available in the `experiments/` directory.

+The notebooks reproduce the evaluation of different pooling strategies, patch scales, and fine-tuning regimes on the LSST dataset.

+See **[experiments/README.md](experiments/README.md)** for details about the experimental setup and notebook structure.

+---

 ## Installation